-According to Statistics Finland, the value of new orders in manufacturing was 21.9 per cent higher in March 2010 than in March 2009.
-In February and March growth in new orders has been quite strong.
-However, during the comparison period new orders in manufacturing had dropped by good one third from 2008.
+According to Statistics Finland, the value of new orders in manufacturing was 11.8 per cent lower in March 2012 than twelve months earlier.
+In the first quarter of the year, new orders in manufacturing declined by 5.0 per cent from twelve months back.

 Change in new orders in manufacturing from corresponding month of the previous year (original series), % (TOL 2008)

-These statistics should be examined bearing in mind that they typically show strong monthly fluctuations because even new orders of high value are not examined over extended time periods but for the statistical reference month only.
+When interpreting these statistics it should be borne in mind that they typically show strong fluctuations by month.
+Even new orders of substantial value are not examined over extended time periods but for the statistical reference month only.

 The index of new orders in manufacturing describes development in the value of new orders received by enterprises for commodities and services that are meant to be produced by establishments located in Finland.
 These statistics are based on non-probability sampling, in which the basic observation unit is an enterprise or a kind-of-activity unit.
 The sample comprises monthly approximately 400 to 430 enterprises or their kind-of-activity units.
 Index point figures and annual change percentages are published monthly for five industry categories.
 The time series start from January 2005 and their base year is 2005 (2005=100).
 A detailed description of the statistics and the calculation method are included in the quality description on the home page of the statistics.

 Source: New orders in manufacturing 2011, March.
 Statistics Finland

 Inquiries: Eetu Toivanen 09 1734 3331, Kari Rautio 09 1734 2479, firstname.lastname@example.org

 Director in charge: Hannele Orjala

 Publication in pdf-format (244.4 kB)